 - Fruit and vegetable sensory bin: Fill a bin with different fruits and vegetables (real or toy replicas), along with scoops, tongs, and bowls.
 Encourage children to explore textures, shapes, and sizes while identifying each item.

-Let children explore food education through imaginative play.
+Role-play activities teach nutrition by allowing children to explore food education through imaginative play.

 - Set up a farmers market: Use play food or pictures and let children take turns being the farmer and the shopper.